Air Defense

 MANPADS

 MANPADS are shoulder-fired or small-team portable surface-to-air missile systems used for very-short-range defense against low-flying aircraft and helicopters.
-In the Sinai Insurgency archive, the generic entry is used only where direct sources document militant MANPADS or shoulder-fired SAM use but do not identify a specific Strela, Igla, Stinger, or other model with enough confidence.
+This generic entry is reserved for directly sourced MANPADS, shoulder-fired SAM, or pattern-level conflict use where the public evidence does not identify a specific Strela, Igla, Stinger, or other missile model with enough confidence.

 Multiple countries